mogest/prawn-svg/README.md

 prawn-svg will not support filters, as rasterised effects is not something the PDF format was designed to handle.

-Not yet implemented but intending to build: font-stretch, bolder/lighter font-weight, `<switch>` conditional processing, `@font-face`, external `<use>` refs, marker shorthand, `<a>` target, `<view>`, CSS
+Not yet implemented but intending to build: bolder/lighter font-weight, `<switch>` conditional processing, `@font-face`, external `<use>` refs, marker shorthand, `<a>` target, `<view>`, CSS
 @import/@media, `:lang` pseudo-class.